Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Comparison to earlier mass-transfer frameworks

-Figure~\ref{fig:colormap_eccentricity_ecc} is similar to Fig.~\ref{fig:colormap_semimajor_axis_ecc}, but the now the color gradient illustrates the secular rate of change of the eccentricity.
-In the limit of point masses, the GeMT-model predicts that $\dot{e}$ is positive for $q<1.28$ and negative for $q>1.28$, independent of $e$.
-However, when extended bodies are considered, the GeMT-model yields a broader parameter space for eccentricity pumping: the transitional mass ratio, $q_{\rm trans,e}$ shifts to higher values, a trend more prominent for low eccentricities.
+Figure~\ref{fig:colormap_eccentricity_ecc} is similar to Fig.~\ref{fig:colormap_semimajor_axis_ecc}, but the color gradient now illustrates the secular change rate of the eccentricity.
+In the limit of point masses, the GeMT model predicts that $\langle \dot{e} \rangle$ is positive for $q<1.28$ and negative for $q>1.28$, independent of $e$.
+When extended bodies are considered, the GeMT model yields a broader parameter space for eccentricity pumping; the transitional mass ratio, $q_{\rm trans,e}$ shifts to higher values, a trend more prominent for low eccentricities.
 Specifically, at $e=0.99$ and $e=0.01$, the eccentricity increases for any $q \leq 1.12$ and $q \leq 1.59$, respectively.
 In contrast, the $\delta$-function model maintains $q_{\rm trans,e}$ nearly independent of $e$, restricting the eccentricity-pumping regime to $q \leq 1.0$.
-Additionally, the color gradient for this model indicates a weaker evolution of eccentricity compared to the GeMT-model.
-Finally, the emt-model predicts the strongest evolution of the eccentricity, which increases for any mass ratio $q$ and $e \geq 0.01$.
+Additionally, the color gradient for this model indicates a weaker evolution of eccentricity compared to the GeMT model.
+Finally, the emt model predicts the strongest evolution of the eccentricity, which increases for any mass ratio $q$ and $e \geq 0.01$.

-This comparison highlights that predictions for non-conservative MT differ substantially between different frameworks.
-Overall, the emt-model yields the strongest evolution of both the semimajor axis and eccentricity, typically favoring orbital widening and eccentricity growth, even when the donor is much more massive than the accretor ($q > 1$).
+This comparison highlights that predictions for nonconservative MT differ substantially between different frameworks.
+Overall, the emt model yields the strongest evolution of both the semimajor axis and eccentricity, typically favoring orbital widening and eccentricity growth, even when the donor is much more massive than the accretor ($q > 1$).
 By contrast, the $\delta$-function model predicts the weakest orbital evolution, with widening and eccentricity growth largely confined to small mass ratios ($q \lesssim 1$).
-Finally, the GeMT-model yields intermediate behavior.
+Finally, the GeMT model yields intermediate behavior.